 Session four looks at the mathematics of kōwhaiwhai patterns.
 Examples of frieze patterns can be seen in some kōwhaiwhai patterns.
 These are created by combinations of translation, reflection and rotation of a repeating element.
 Students create an element using ideas like closure of spaces and properties of spirals.
 They use the element to create a kōwhaiwhai pattern by choosing a transformation to move the element.
 Other students try to figure out what transformation another student has used to generate their pattern.

 Session five looks at the traditional game of Kī-o-Rahi to consider the properties of circles and scale drawings.
-Student use geometry and measurement ideas to work out how best to mark out the field.
+Students use geometry and measurement ideas to work out how best to mark out the field.
 They need to recognise that a circle is a set of points of equal distance from the centre.
 They also need to use a scale of 1 square to 1 square metre on grid paper to mark the field in correct proportions.
 The scale is used to work out how far players run in a move within the game.

 In this session students apply their geometry knowledge to solve two puzzles about the stars in the Matariki cluster.
 They will find out how the brightness of each star was used to predict the coming year, such as when to plant crops, and apply probability to estimate the chances of a ‘perfect year’.